mkijowski/OLD-aws-cf-templates/COURSE-INSTRUCTIONS.md

   to see information about the servers created as a part of the cloud formation template.
 You will need to retrieve the Elastic IP of the Ubuntu instance by selecting it and looking at the information in the Description below.

-*Note: There are no questions to answer in Task 1.
-Please just document your experience creating the lab environment.*

 ---